Property And Freedom

 Law, Legislation and Liberty

-『Law, Legislation and Liberty』 is a book that redefines classical liberalism to fit today's problems and outlines the basic principles of a free society.
-A key theme of the book is that the only way for mankind to coexist while enjoying prosperity peacefully is liberalism, which features freedom, spontaneous order, rule of law and limited democracy.
-What Hayek wanted to show in his book is that society is a 'complex and self-sustaining order' without state planning and regulation.
+<Law, Legislation and Liberty> is a book that redefines classical liberalism in the context of contemporary challenges and outlines the fundamental principles of a free society.
+A key theme of the book is that the sole means by which humanity can coexist and thrive in a state of peace and prosperity is through liberalism, characterized by freedom, spontaneous order, the rule of law, and limited democracy.
+Hayek's objective in this work is to demonstrate that society constitutes a 'complex and self-sustaining order' that operates independently of state planning and regulation.

 The XYZ's of socialism